Claudette’s source

 Exported source

-These are the current versions of Anthropic’s model at the time of writing.
+These are the current versions and prices of Anthropic’s models at the time of writing.

 model = models[1]